nottrobin/robinwinslow.uk/_posts/2014-08-27-fix-docker-networking.md

     - dev
 ---

+[Docker](https://www.docker.com/) is really useful for a great many things - including, but not limited to, [quickly testing older versions of Ubuntu](/2014/08/28/using-docker-to-spin-up-light-ubuntu-containers/).
+If you've not used it before, why not [try out the online demo](https://docker.com/tryit/)?.

+Networking issues
+===

-When [Docker](https://www.docker.com/) is unable to use the host OS's DNS resolver, it should fall back to using Google's DNS servers at `8.8.8.8`.
-However, within some networks (for example, [Canonical](http://www.canonical.com/about)'s London office) this doesn't work correctly, resulting in a DNS resolve error within your Docker container:
+Sometimes docker is unable to use the host OS's DNS resolver, resulting in a DNS resolve error within your Docker container:

 ``` bash
 $ sudo docker run -i -t ubuntu /bin/bash  # Start a docker container